 Rated as the third safest country in Central America, Nicaragua is beautiful and safe for travel under a few thoughtful circumstances.
 While the country has been experiencing some political unrest, if you travel with caution, you can travel safely.
 One of the best ways to do so is by visiting the country with a reputable tour company.

-That warning aside, Nicaragua is filled with breathtaking landscapes, from volcanic rock to sensational beaches.
+That warning aside, Nicaragua is filled with breathtaking landscapes, from volcanic rock to superb beaches.
 Plus if you’re into colonial architecture, you’ll probably have your camera out the entire time.
-If this country is on your travel bucket list, don’t hesitate, just travel with your usual amount of caution.
+If this country is on your travel bucket list, don’t hesitate, travel with your usual amount of caution.

 Take a look at these tours in Nicaragua.

-TOURING TIP: Like every other country in the world, travel should always be done with safety in mind.
+TOURING TIP: While these might be some of the safest places to visit in Latin America, like every other country in the world, travel should always be done with safety in mind.
 Do your research before you travel, behave responsibly, and always remain aware of your surroundings.
-Considering travelling with a professional tour company if you are concerned about safety – and that goes for travel in any country, not just Latin America.
+Considering travelling with a professional tour company if you are concerned about safety – and that goes for travel in any country, not just in Latin America.